roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 >What if you hit a Cruise you can't possibly cast anytime soon?
 If you use Sleight of Hand in situations like these, you can take an informed decision.
 The less mana you have, the more value Sleight usually brings to the table.

 Consider is always the best choice, unless you want to save it so that you can [fork it](https://scryfall.com/card/otc/227/galvanic-iteration).
-The reason I say it's the best choice stems from the fact that you are generating mana for delve spells with it, and potentially binning Phoenixes with it.
+The reason I say it's the best choice stems from the fact that you are generating mana for delve spells with it and potentially binning Phoenixes with it.

 It's also better to cast earlier in the game as the sooner in the game it is, the more often you will send spells away, and losing that graveyard equity is detrimental for you.
 If I cast an Opt right at the beginning of the game and see a Phoenix, I'll probably send it down, as there's other cards I need right away.
 I won't ever see that Phoenix again (unless my opponent has shuffle effects).

 The only issue with casting Consider in the beginning is if you bin something that signals something.
 Like, say, a Ledger Shredder in the first turn.
-If that happens, you are probably really desperate for lands, and savvy opponents might be able to pray on that.
+If that happens, you are probably really desperate for lands, and savvy opponents might be able to prey on that.

 #### Should you use Air turn 1?
 It depends.